 Improving Science Education

 Science is at the core of nearly everything we do at Bristol-Myers Squibb.
-As a leading BioPharma company, we are committed to making the study of science and technology exciting for young learners who might help us discover the miracle cures of tomorrow.
+As a leading BioPharma company, we are committed to making the study of science and technology exciting for young learners who might help us discover the medicines of tomorrow.

 Here are examples of how we are improving science, technology, engineering and mathematics (STEM) education in the communities where our employees work and live: